jis478/Pytorch/pix2pixHD_torchscript/README.md

 ## Overview

-This is a TorchScript converting code for [pix2pixHD](https://github.com/NVIDIA/pix2pixHD/)
+This is a TorchScript converting code for [pix2pixHD](https://github.com/NVIDIA/pix2pixHD/).
+Only "no instance" case is supported.

 #### Requirement
 Torch >= 1.5.0